mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 At many points during a career, a character will have to make a throw of some sort.
 Most of these throws are characteristic throws – roll 2d6, add the DM from the listed characteristic, and try to get a total higher than the listed value.
-A throw of Int 8+ means ‘roll 2d6, add your Intelligence DM, and you succeed if you roll an 8 or more’.
+A throw of Int 8+ means 'roll 2d6, add your Intelligence DM, and you succeed if you roll an 8 or more'.
 A few throws are skill checks, where you add any levels in that skill and the DM from an appropriate characteristic.
-For example, a throw of Gunnery 8+ would mean ‘roll 2d6, add your Gunnery skill and the DM from an appropriate characteristic such as Dexterity, and get over 8’.
+For example, a throw of Gunnery 8+ would mean 'roll 2d6, add your Gunnery skill and the DM from an appropriate characteristic such as Dexterity, and get over 8'.
 If the appropriate characteristic is not obvious, consult the Skills chapter that starts on page 48.

 In each career, there are three specializations.
 Pick one of those